MarkusSchnappi/markusschnappi.github.io/README.md

 In addition, I received honorable mentions for contributions by:

 - Aldenhoven, Celine; Engelschall, Ralf S.: The beauty of software architecture, International Conference on Software Architecture (ICSA), 2023
-- Elsner, Daniel, Hauer, Florian; Pretschner, Alexander; Reimer, Silke: Empirically Evaluating Readily Available Information for Regression Test Optimization in Continuous Integration.
+- Elsner, Daniel; Hauer, Florian; Pretschner, Alexander; Reimer, Silke: Empirically Evaluating Readily Available Information for Regression Test Optimization in Continuous Integration.
 International Symposium on Software Testing and Analysis (ISSTA), 2021
+- Lipp, Stephan; Banescu, Sebastian; Pretschner, Alexander: An empirial study on the effectivness of static C code analyzers for vulnerability detection, International Symphosium on Software Testing and Analysis (ISSTA), 2022

-I also serve as a Journal reviewer for the Springer Journal on Software and System Modeling.
+I also serve as a Journal reviewer for the Springer Journal on Software and System Modeling (SoSym)